-According to a news release, FEMA, otherwise known as the Federal Emergency Management Agency, said it is “marking billions of dollars in federal funding” to “help states manage their response to disasters like fires, floods, tornadoes, [and] hurricanes.”
+According to a press release, FEMA, otherwise known as the Federal Emergency Management Agency, said it is “marking billions of dollars in federal funding” to “help states manage their response to disasters like fires, floods, tornadoes, [and] hurricanes.”

 Recommended Videos